Article 39 designs and delivers specialist training for independent advocates and those acting in independent roles in England.

 General training information:

-- All our training is free in 2020 thanks to funding from The Legal Education Foundation.
-However, to ensure efficient use of our limited resources, a non-attendance and late cancellation fee of £25 will be applied;
+- Thanks to funding from The Legal Education Foundation, our core training courses are offered free of charge, subject to the eligibility criteria set out on individual training pages.
+However, to ensure efficient use of our limited resources, a non-attendance and late cancellation fee of £25 is applied across all our courses;

 - Our courses are for independent advocates working with children and young people in England, and for those who have independent safeguarding roles in England (for example, local authority designated officers, independent reviewing officers and complaints investigators);